smitelli/cosmodoc/src/content/topics/global-variables-and-constants/index.md

 {{< boilerplate/global-cref pit0Value >}}

+{{< boilerplate/global-cref playerBombs >}}

+The acceptable range of values for this variable is 0&ndash;9.
+Numbers with two or more characters must be avoided, otherwise draw overflow issues will occur in the status bar.

+{{< boilerplate/global-cref playerHealth >}}

+When a new game is started, this is initialized to 4, which represents three filled bars of health.
+It can decrement down to 1, representing all health bars unfilled.
+Once it decrements to zero, the player immediately dies.

+The maximum amount of health obtainable, once all {{< lookup/actor type="82" plural="true" >}} have been picked up, is 6.

+{{< boilerplate/global-cref playerHealthCells >}}

+When a new game is started, this is initialized to 3, which represents three available bars of health.

+The maximum amount of health cells obtainable, once all {{< lookup/actor type="82" plural="true" >}} have been picked up, is 5.

+{{< boilerplate/global-cref playerHurtCooldown >}}

 This is modified during calls to {{< lookup/cref SetPIT0Value >}}, and takes the `value` that is passed during each call.
 It is treated as a 16-bit value in all contexts where it appears.

+{{< boilerplate/global-cref playerInfoData >}}

+{{< boilerplate/global-cref playerPushFrame >}}

+When the player is pushed by actors, this will be set to one of the "force-pushed" frames based on the relative position of the actor.
+In pipe systems, this will be {{< lookup/cref name="PLAYER" text="PLAYER_HIDDEN" >}} to temporarily remove the player from the map.

 {{< boilerplate/global-cref playerTileData >}}

 This block is used to hold the [masked tile image data]({{< relref "tile-image-format#masked-tiles" >}}) that the player's sprites are built from.

+{{< boilerplate/global-cref pounceHintState >}}

+At any time, the value of this variable should be one of the {{< lookup/cref POUNCE_HINT >}} values.
+The hint is shown the first time the player is hurt, even if the injury came from an un-pounceable actor.

 {{< boilerplate/global-cref profCountCPU >}}